Censys raises $15.5 million to bring attack surface management to more companies

 Censys, a cybersecurity startup that provides an attack surface management platform to high-profile companies like Google, has raised $15.5 million in a series A round of funding coled by Google’s GV and Decible, with participation from Greylock Partners.

 Ann Arbor-based Censys began as a research project at the University of Michigan in 2015 and was spun out as a standalone company in 2017.
-In its original guise, Censys was like a search engine for internet-connected devices, allowing companies to manually search for data on their infrastructure exposure.
+In its original guise, Censys was like a search engine for internet-connected devices, allowing companies to manually search for data pertaining to their infrastructure exposure.
 But last year Censys launched an attack surface management platform, effectively becoming “the detective who finds it all for you,” Censys CEO David Corcoran told VentureBeat.

 On the surface